 Now I continued on my adventure to the top of the Big Beehive trail.
 This added an additional 1.7 miles onto the tea house trail.

 Look at that water!
-Once again, the lake’s color shifts with the sunlight.
+This is Lake Louise again, the lake’s color shifts with the sunlight.
 Here, it takes on a stunning cool mint hue.
 This is the same lake as in the first photo!

 Here I was able to get a photo of Mirror lake and Lake Louise.